 I am constantly fine tuning my practice- life is about continual development.
 I have two happy, free-spirited young children, a great partner and a lovely, but lazy dog.
 I can’t wait to meet you!

 Qualifications: I received my M.Sc in Psychology from The University of East London with a focus on childhood social dynamics.
 I went on to train at the University of Oxford, where I obtained my P.G.
-Cert. in Psychodynamic Studies.
-I then qualified as a Simplicity Parenting Coach.
+Cert. in Psychodynamic Studies and Advanced Coaching.
+I am a qualified Simplicity Parenting Coach.
 I have attended CTI Fundamentals and work within the Co-Active, and The Life Coach School Models.